or use our contact form

 This project is directly linked with PSEB's "Company Capability Development" area of expertise.

 The following main activities will be carried out during the execution of the project:

 The workshops mentioned in the objectives are common deficiencies found in Pakistan's IT industry that need to be removed for achievement of CMMI.
-These workshops will train these companies at a single location, and will result in cost-savings; otherwise these activities will need to be repeated for every company separately.

 Three SEI-registered workshops on an "Introduction to CMMI" will be conducted mainly in Karachi, Lahore and Islamabad.
 These workshops are a SEI requirement for becoming an Appraiser Team Member (ATM).
-All applicant companies will need two to three of their employees to attend them for CMMI implementation, and then a final appraisal.

 PSEB has successfully completed two different projects on CMMI so far.
 The first project, "Standardization of Pakistani IT industry (CMM Pakistan 2003)" with a cost of Rs.
 39.9M was aimed at bringing the top five Pakistani IT companies to CMMI Level 3 or above.
 The second project, "Standardization of Pakistani IT industry on CMMI" with a cost of Rs.
-39.3 M, was aimed at bringing at least 18 companies to CMMI Level 2.
+39.3 M, was aimed at bringing at least 20 companies to CMMI Level 2.
 The objective of running these two projects was to initiate CMMI activities in Pakistan, and create a base for CMMI implementation at the mass level.

 The results of these two projects are as follows: